Nadine2016/knative/deploy-job.md

    </tr>
    <tr>
    <td><code>--env</code></td>
-   <td>Set any environmental variables to pass to the job definition.
+   <td>Specifies any environmental variables to pass to the image.
 Variables use a `KEY=VALUE` format.
+This value overrides any environmental variables that are passed in the job definition.
 This value is optional.</td>
    </tr>
    </tbody></table>